 Diagnosis rests on the finding of unexplained injury to the skull, brain, and/or spinal cord in an infant who has no other medical explanation for their clinical presentation.

-Frequently, there are other associated findings such as widespread retinal haemorrhaging, unexplained bruising, fractures and/or abdominal trauma; however, these additional findings are not necessary to make the diagnosis of abusive head trauma.
+Frequently, there are other associated findings such as widespread retinal haemorrhaging, unexplained bruising, fractures and/or abdominal trauma.
+These additional findings are not necessary to make the diagnosis of abusive head trauma.

-Clinical presentation and degree of injury occur on a spectrum from mild to severe.
+The clinical presentation and degree of injury occur on a spectrum from mild to severe.
 Management is supportive, with intervention to stop seizures and reduce intracranial pressure if needed.

-Around 16% to 38% of victims die from their injuries.
+Around 10% of victims die from their injuries.

-Most surviving victims are at high risk for permanent neurological damage, vision loss, and pervasive cognitive deficits and behavioural issues ranging from moderate to severe.
+Most surviving victims are at high risk of permanent neurological damage, vision loss, and pervasive cognitive deficits and behavioural issues ranging from moderate to severe.